-The Alaska Marine Highway has to be one of our favorite adventures, and one we have done several times.
+The Alaska Marine Highway has to be one of our favorite adventures and one we have done several times.
 It connects into the Alaska State highway system, and railways giving you plenty of adventure all along the way.
 The distance, territories, and place one can see will boggle the mind.
-This article is meant to be a guide, and a motivational piece to get you the reader out of your house or apartment and on a adventure that does not have to be high cost unless you want it to be.
+This article is meant to be a guide, and a motivational piece to get you the reader out of your house or apartment and on an adventure that does not have to be high cost unless you want it to be.

-First you must look into the Washington state ferry reservations from Bellingham Washington using the Alaska Marine Highway reservation system here www.dot.state.ak.us/amhs/reservations.shtml.
+First, you must look into the Washington state ferry reservations from Bellingham Washington using the Alaska Marine Highway reservation system here www.dot.state.ak.us/amhs/reservations.shtml.
 The website will give some general idea on times, dates of sailings, and costs of doing so.
-Now keep in mind that the state of Alaska will raise the prices during the most active time of the year, and July – August will be the most expensive time.
+Now keep in mind that the state of Alaska will raise the prices during the most active time of the year, and July - August will be the most expensive time.

 Now the route you choose to take will depend on the ferry you choose to sail with.
-In this photo you get a general idea as to how these ferries work and where each of them go depending on what you choose.
+In this photo, you get a general idea as to how these ferries work and where each of them go depending on what you choose.

-From Bellingham Washington you always stop in Ketchikan Alaska, and you must be ready to see wildlife all along the way.
-The beauty of the Inside Passage will blow you away, and should be considered one of the world’s wonders.
+From Bellingham Washington, you always stop in Ketchikan Alaska, and you must be ready to see wildlife all along the way.
+The beauty of the Inside Passage will blow you away and should be considered one of the world's wonders.

 As you look around coming into Ketchikan you must keep a close eye open for whales, eagles, and other wildlife.
-The deck around your ferry will provide you with a 360 degrees of viewing pleasure, but you must walk around to see everything.
+The deck around your ferry will provide you with 360 degrees of viewing pleasure, but you must walk around to see everything.

-We have come into Ketchikan in the early sailing season, and within the summer.
+We have come into Ketchikan in the early sailing season and within the summer.
 Each time period will provide you with a different view, and animals to see all along the way.

 Petersburg Alaska will sneak up on you, and you should make sure to keep your times for viewing ready.
 Each time the ferry stops they will give you time to be able to look around.
-Always keep a close eye open for the eagles because they like to sit on the electric poles just outside of your ship.
+Always keep a close eye open for the Eagles because they like to sit on the electric poles just outside of your ship.

 Now coming into Petersburg can be a great photo opportunity, and you must be ready to capture those amazing shots.
-Here in this photo you have a general idea of what you will see, and find as you move along your Alaska Marine Highway Adventure.
+Here in this photo, you have a general idea of what you will see, and find as you move along your Alaska Marine Highway Adventure.

 Now each time you stop make sure you are clear, and fully understand what time you will need to be back.
-Sometimes it’s a short stop of about an hour, and other times you will have several hours.
+Sometimes it's a shortstop of about an hour, and other times you will have several hours.
 So make sure you know exactly when you should return.

-Coming into Wrangell will be a site to see, and you are still within Alaska’s fisherman village country.
-The mountains, and the local people will be very welcoming.
+Coming into Wrangell will be a site to see, and you are still within Alaska's fisherman village country.
+The mountains and the local people will be very welcoming.
 Make sure if you do change ferries, and have a vehicle to be in your staging area on time.
 Here is a video to help you understand the process, and how the loading goes.

-Now this video is over an hour long so you will want to fast forward, and get an idea of the automobile loading process.
-With your vehicle loaded and off to the next destination of Juneau Alaska this Alaska Marine Highway Adventure is just getting started.
+Now, this video is over an hour long so you will want to fast forward and get an idea of the automobile loading process.
+With your vehicle loaded and off to the next destination of Juneau Alaska, this Alaska Marine Highway Adventure is just getting started.

-Juneau does have allot to see and you will need time to see the downtown area.
+Juneau does have to allot to see and you will need time to see the downtown area.
 The port is not far enough to walk too. and you will need to arrange transportation.
 Allot of people get off here, and stay until the next ferry comes along so they have the time to visit, and explore some of the parks here.

-Skagway Alaska is a historic landmark, and still kept up as it was when it was first built.
+Skagway Alaska is a historic landmark and still kept up as it was when it was first built.
 It is a western town, and with great food mixed in with plenty of shopping.
 If you do have time head over to the airport for a plane ride, and photo tour in the sky.
 I promise you will not be disappointed.

 These flights will give you a view of the mountains, and glaciers you can only get from a flight.